Notes on $q$-partial differential equations for $q$-Laguerre polynomials and little $q$-Jacobi polynomials: Homogeneous little -Jacobi polynomials and -partial differential equation

 A $q$-analogue of Jacobi polynomials was introduced by Hahn \cite{Hahn} and later studied by Andrews and Askey \cite{AA1977,AA1985}, and named by them as little $q$-Jacobi polynomials:

 As $q\to1$, the little $q$-Jacobi polynomials tend to a multiple of Jacobi polynomials.
 Little $q$-Jacobi polynomials with $\beta=0$ are $q$-analogs of Laguerre polynomials and are orthogonal with respect to a discrete measure on a countable set, called little $q$-Laguerre (or Wall) polynomials.
 Moreover, the little $q$-Legendre polynomials are little $q$-Jacobi polynomials with $\alpha=\beta=1$.
 If we set $\beta\rightarrow -\alpha^{-1}q^{-1}\beta$, in the little $q$-Jacobi polynomials and then take the limit $\alpha \rightarrow 0$ we obtain the alternative $q$-Charlier polynomials.
 For more details about $q$-Jacobi polynomials, see \cite{KS1998}.
-In order to establish the relationship between little $q$-Jacobi polynomials and $q$-partial differential equations, we naturally introduce the following definition of bivariate little $q$-Jacobi polynomials